DCS-training/AdvancedLLMs/modelfile-examples.md

 ```

 ## Text File Summariser
 Next week can attempt a small text processing task by passing in text as a prompt.
-To do this we can utilise both the
+To do this we can again utilise the `SYSTEM` instruction.

 ### Modelfile:
 ```